jadesola123/jadesola123/README.md

 - ⚡ Fun fact: ...
 -->

-<br>My name is Jade, I am a 21 year old graduate of computer engineering from nigeria . </br> <br>I love reading tech articles and I love writing screenplays. </br>
+<br>My name is Jadesola, I am a content writer with interest in front-end development and data science. </br> <br>I love reading tech articles and I love writing screenplays. </br>
 Aside from tech and film, I also blog on medium and I have been published in "the startup" and " change your mind, change your life" publications on there.